 |Thursday||International Relations||Maths & Statistics||Law||Economics||Higher Education Seminar||Virtual Guided City Tour|

 A register will be taken for each lecture and tutorial and this information will be communicated to your parents.
 The College has its own attendance policy with coordinated sanctions for absence.
 It is expected that you attend all the lectures each week.

 You will be able to catch up on what you have missed through the recorded lectures and relevant course materials which are both available on the virtual learning platform.

 Each student will be assigned an academic and pastoral tutor whose role will be to ensure that their students are taking advantage of all that is on offer (visiting speakers, online activities and virtual cultural trips to important cities).
 This information will be communicated to students and parents on a regular basis.

-There will be regular assessments throughout the year, all of which culminate in the University of London final examinations at the end of April.
+There will be regular assessments throughout the year, all of which culminate in the University of London final examinations at the end of July 2021 and April 2022.

 BIC will guide students towards online events that are free of charge and will provide students with a cultural insight into life in the UK.
 There is also a plethora of online events streamed from London to all over the world.
 For example, the National Theatre is streaming a different play live every Thursday evening and most museums undertake virtual online tours around their artefacts.

 During the first week of orientation there will be various tasks set between students of different nationalities, some social and some academic.
 You will become very well acquainted with each other very quickly!
 There is the opportunity to connect with others within the course and online to collaborate and/or develop friendships.